The Kirkwood closure point process: A solution of the Kirkwood-Salsburg equations for negative activities: Existence of the Kirkwood closure process

-\end{remark} As previously mentioned, in computational physics the Kirkwood superposition approximation is used to approximate the correlation functions of Gibbs measures.
+The main result can now be stated. \begin{theorem} Let $\beta>0$, $z\in(0,z_0)$ (with $z_0$ as in \req{gasphase}) and $u\colon \R^d \to \R\cup\{+\infty\}$ be a stable and regular pair interaction.
+For $\varsigma=z$ and $\phi= e^{-\beta u}$ the Kirkwood closure process $\KK_{\varsigma,\phi}$ exists and is tempered. \end{theorem} \begin{remark} Since the correlation functions of $\KK_{\varsigma,\phi}$ satisfy Ruelle's bound for $\xi = z e^{\beta B}$ by construction, it follows that $\KK_{\varsigma,\phi}$ is tempered. \end{remark} \\ As previously mentioned, in computational physics the Kirkwood superposition approximation is used to approximate the correlation functions of Gibbs measures.
 Theorem \ref{thm:mainthm} can be used to establish an existence result of the corresponding Kirkwood closure process under some additional decay assumptions on the pair potential. \begin{corollary} Let $\beta,z>0$, $u\colon\R^d\to \R\cup\{+\infty\}$ be of Lennard-Jones type, and $\PP_{\beta,z,u}$ be a corresponding $(\beta,z,u)$-Gibbs measure with density $\rho$ and radial distribution function $g$.
 If $z$ is sufficiently small, the Kirkwood closure process $\KK_{\rho,g}$ for the pair $(\rho,g)$ exists. \end{corollary} \begin{proof} It is well-known, cf.~\cite{Ruelle69}, that $\rho=\rho(z)$ is a decreasing function of $z$.
 Furthermore, for $z$ sufficiently small it was shown in \cite{Hanke18c} that there exists a Lennard-Jones type potential $v$ such that $g=e^{- v}$.
-Therefore, if $z$ is small enough, so is $\rho$ and the Kirkwood-closure for $(\rho,g)$ exists by Theorem \ref{thm:mainthm}. \end{proof}\\ Before proving Theorem \ref{thm:mainthm}, some auxiliary results are proved. \begin{proposition} For each $n\in\N$ and $x_1,\dots,x_n\in \Lambda^n$ fixed either $\theta^{(n)}_\Lambda(z;\xx_n) \equiv 0$ for all $z\in\Bz$ or $\theta^{(n)}_\Lambda(z;\xx_n)/z^n$ does not have any zeros in $\Bz$. \end{proposition} \begin{proof} Let $z>0$ and fix $x_1,\dots,x_n\in \Lambda^n$. \begin{itemize} \item[1.]
-Assume first that $\theta^{(n)}_\Lambda(z;\xx_n)=0$.
-For $n=1$ it follows from $\theta^{(1)}_\Lambda(z;x)\geq z/\Xi_\Lambda(z)$ that $z=0$ which is a contradiction.
-Let now $n\geq 2$, since all terms in \req{solxpl} are nonnegative, this means all terms of the series have to be equal to zero, i.e.
+Therefore, if $z$ is small enough, so is $\rho$ and the Kirkwood closure for $(\rho,g)$ exists by Theorem \ref{thm:mainthm}. \end{proof}\\